 - Prices of competing fuels

-Higher demand tends to lead to higher prices, while lower demand tends to lead to lower prices.
+Increases in demand tend to lead to higher prices, while decreases in demand tend to lead to lower prices.

 Domestic natural gas prices are driven primarily by supply

 Most of the natural gas consumed in the United States comes from domestic production.
-U.S. dry gas production increased from 2006 to 2014, when production reached the highest recorded annual total.
-The increases in production during that period were mainly the result of more efficient, cost-effective drilling and completion techniques, notably in shale and other tight geologic formations.
-See the March 11, 2014 Today in Energy article.
+U.S. dry natural gas production increased from 2006 to 2015, when production reached the highest recorded annual total.
+The increases in production during that period were mainly the result of more efficient, cost-effective drilling and completion techniques, notably in shale and other tight geologic formations (see the May 5, 2016 Today in Energy article).
 Increased natural gas supply tends to lower prices.
-For example, average wholesale (spot) prices for natural gas fell significantly throughout the United States in 2012 compared to 2011.
-A mild 2011-12 winter, high natural gas inventories, and rising natural gas production in the Marcellus and Eagle Ford regions contributed to lower spot prices.
+For example, average wholesale (spot) prices for natural gas fell significantly throughout the United States in 2012 compared with 2011.
+A mild 2011–12 winter, high natural gas inventories, and rising natural gas production in the Marcellus and Eagle Ford regions contributed to lower spot prices.

 Severe weather can disrupt production